-- Mill presents (especially in paragraphs 1, 11 & 14 of chapter 3) an "epistemic" argument in favor of permitting a wide scope for individuality.
+- Mill presents (in chapter 3, paragraphs 1, 11, and 14) an "epistemic" argument in favor of permitting a wide scope for individuality.
 An epistemic argument is one that appeals to our cognitive limitations and the methods available to us to learn the truth of some subject matter.
 What is this argument?
-(Hint: You might notice that this argument has some similarities to the "epistemic" argument Mill gave in paragraphs 3-20 of chapter 2 for defending freedom of expression.) - 2.
-Mill also argues (especially in paragraphs 2-10 of chapter 3) arguing that individuality is an important component of individual happiness.
-Keeping in mind Mill's understanding of happiness, what exactly is this argument in support of individuality? - 3.
-Mill describes (especially in paragraphs 1, 9, 13 & 17 of chapter 3) the conditions under which the liberties of individuality may be rightly circumscribed and illustrates how these limits are grounded in the harm principle.
+(Hint: You might notice that this argument is similar to the "epistemic" argument from chapter 2, paragraphs 3-20 defending freedom of expression.) - Mill also argues (in chapter 3, paragraphs 2-10) that individuality is an important component of a person's happiness.
+Keeping in mind Mill's understanding of well-being and happiness (from Utilitarianism, chapter 2), what exactly is his argument in support of individuality? - 3.
+Mill describes (in chapter 3, paragraphs 1, 9, 13 and 17) the conditions under which the liberties of individuality may be rightly circumscribed and he illustrates how these limits are grounded in the harm principle.
 What is this argument? - 4.
-The majority will often find the expression of individuality to be a nuisance, and so they might claim that it detracts from social utility and ought to be curbed, limited, or suppressed.
-In response, Mill argues (especially in paragraphs 10-19) that there are some extremely valuable social benefits associated with permitting a wide scope for individual differences as well as distinctive social costs to curbing it.
+The majority will often find the expression of individuality to be a nuisance, and so they might claim that such expression detracts from social utility and ought to be curbed, limited, or suppressed.
+In response, Mill argues (in chapter 3, paragraphs 10-19) that there still are extremely valuable social benefits associated with permitting a wide scope of individual differences as well as distinctive social costs to curbing and suppressing it.
 What is Mill's argument here?